dyan-ddn/fusewos/README.md

 C++ WOSLib shared library can be found in the WOS C++ Dev Kit which can be downloaded from WOS cluster admin WebGUI.  fusewos was tested with WOSLib version 2.2.2, but other versions shall work too.

-Download, find and copy the C++ WOSLib shared library to /usr/lib64 directory.
+Download the C++ Dev Kit, find and copy the C++ WOSLib shared library to /usr/lib64 directory.
 Here is an example to do so:

     cp -a /root/downloads/dist/lib64/libwos_cpp.so* /usr/lib64